derekhuggens/Final-Project/README.md

 ### Preliminary Preprocessing of ML Models:

 #### Data Preprocessing:
-Firstly, we had to load the database into a notebook by connecting to PostgreSQL using psycopg2.
-Once connected, the database was queried and the columns with values were fetched and passed into a DataFrame.
-Columns with too many distinct values (some had 900+) were dropped.
-Datatypes were investigated and any columns that were "object" but held floats were converted using `.astype`.
-Our "fraud_reported" that contained "Y" and "N" strings were converted to "0" and "1."
-The features array was then created as all columns stored as "X_df" and the target variable "fraud_reported," was excluded.
-Another DataFrame was created to hold categorical columns with the "object" datatype and then be processed with `.index` and `.tolist()`.
-The number of unique values in each categorical column was accessed.
-From here, OneHotEncoder was used to fit and transform the categorical variable list into unique value columns.
-Finally, the encoded DataFrame was merged to the original features DataFrame "X_df," and the original categorical "object" type columns were dropped.
+ - Load database by connecting PostgresSQL using psycopg2
+ - Converted columns using .astype for the “objects”
+ - Converted “fraud_reported”(target variable) from “Y” and “N” to “0” and “1”
+ - Features arrays which is all columns (excluding the target variable) stored as “X_df”
+ - Additional DataFrame was created to hold categorical columns with “Object”  using .index and .tolist()
+ - OneHotCoder used and transformed  categorical columns to unique columns
+ - Encoded DataFrame merged to original DataFrame “X_df” and “object” type columns were dropped

 #### Feature Selection:
 As described above, columns with too many distinct values were dropped, and categorical columns of "object" datatype were encoded into uniquely identifiable columns and merged into the master feature DataFrame "X_df."